Skip to main content

 If your sleep study reveals a sleep disorder that is best treated by medication, Circle Medical providers can make an appropriate diagnosis and prescribe medications that can alleviate or relieve symptoms.

-Circle Medical is able to offer low cost and high quality care from Primary Care Providers that are qualified to treat a wide range of conditions, and integrates your care into your overall health plan.
-Co-pay costs may range and will depend on your individual insurance plan.
-We always recommend contacting your insurance plan to verify coverage and eligibility.
+Circle Medical is able to offer accessible and high-quality care from Primary Care Providers who are qualified to treat a wide range of conditions, and integrate your care into your overall health plan.
+Co-pay costs may vary and will depend on your individual insurance plan.
+Contact your insurer directly to verify coverage and eligibility.

 Did this answer your question?